 One of my daughter’s favorite expressions is “woke”.
 My understanding of it is that it signifies someone who is socially aware and who backs the right causes for the right reasons.
-When I look around social media, it’s difficult to find a figure as present as Booker T. This being African American History Month; it is more than fitting to discuss the exploits of Booker T. both inside of and outside the squared circle.
+It’s difficult to find a figure as present as Booker T on social media.
+Both inside of and outside the squared circle.
 His entrepreneurial activities, stances, and actions are as noteworthy as his scissors kick or a spin-a-rooni.

 Booker’s story mirrors those of so many other African Americans who used their athletic prowess and entertaining skills to make a better life for themselves and, of course, for their families.
 As we say, many are called, yet few are chosen.
 Booker rose to the top and stayed there even if it meant reinventing himself, boldly changing employers.